jeffersongoncalves/lara-zeus-bolt/docs/getting-started/loading.md

 ## Frontend loading indicator

-by default there is a loading indicator on the top left next to the breadcrumbs, but you can customize it as you want.
+By default there is a loading indicator on the top left next to the breadcrumbs, but you can customize it as you want.

-### the loading blade:
+### the loading blade

-create the file `resources/views/vendor/zeus/themes/zeus/bolt/loading.blade.php` the default content :
+Create the file `resources/views/vendor/zeus/themes/zeus/bolt/loading.blade.php` with the default content:

 ```html
 <div>